-Indications: Hemodynamically significant bradycardia that does not respond to Atropine and/or transcutaneous pacing.
+Indications: • Hemodynamically significant bradycardia that does not respond to Atropine and/or transcutaneous pacing.

-Hemodynamically significant hypotension associated with cardiogenic shock.
+Administered as a second line agent in hemodynamically significant hypotension associated with cardiogenic shock unresponsive to IV fluids.

-Contraindications: Hypovolemic shock; volume replacement must be accomplished prior to using Dopamine.
+Contraindications: • Hypovolemic shock; volume replacement must be accomplished prior to using Dopamine.